 An effective climate strategy begins with building the case for climate action.
+Recognizing that climate risks and opportunities directly impact a company's bottom line, resilience, and reputation, it becomes imperative for businesses to act.
+This not only ensures long-term profitability and competitive advantage but also meets the growing expectations of customers, investors, and other key stakeholders who prioritize sustainability.
 This requires envisioning climate-related opportunities, an often underappreciated yet essential facet of the net-zero journey.
-Then, you should assess climate-related risks, including global regulations and initiatives, as well as industry-specific investor pressures relevant to your organization.
-You can then begin to address your organization’s risks and opportunities, using a scenario-based approach to assess future options and navigate the path forward.
+Then, you should assess climate-related risks, including global regulations and initiatives, supply-chain vulnerabilities, as well as industry-specific investor pressures relevant to your organization, customer implications, etc. You can then begin to address your organization’s risks and opportunities, using a scenario-based approach to assess future options and navigate the path forward.

 A successful climate transition requires a clear articulation of your company’s ambition – informed by considering why you are taking climate action, what is important to address, and how to do so by bringing together inputs from the first two steps.
+Central to this is alignment of the company's intrinsic values and commitment of the C-suite.
 This step will help determine your company’s level of climate ambition.
 Credible, externally verified targets, like Science Based Targets (SBTs), will eventually be necessary to define your ambition, a topic covered in depth in Guidebook Chapter 3: Set target.

 Once you have defined your ambition, it is critical to ensure accountability and ownership to drive toward that level of ambition.
 You will need to mobilize key stakeholders across your organization and communicate your climate ambition effectively to internal and external stakeholders.
 You will also need to define roles and responsibilities, establish some governance structures and processes, and begin implementing other enablers, including updated internal data systems, to support and track your climate journey.